 - Pack a lunch to save money, or to enjoy a peaceful lunch at a nice spot somewhere in the trail.
 There are places in the park to buy lunch, and needless to say, they are more expensive.

-- If you want to camp, here’s the approximate coordinates of the nice spot that we saw in our hike.
-There’s a lot more trails we have not taken and I’m sure there are other beautiful camping spots in the park, but yadda, yadda, yadda: 06°17′00.55″N 75°31′18.63″W (Paste it in the Google Maps search bar).
+- If you want to camp, here’s the approximate coordinates of the nice spot that we saw in our hike (map).
+There are a lot more trails we have not taken and I’m sure there are other beautiful camping spots in the park, but yadda, yadda, yadda.
 You’ll see a small picnic area.
 Follow the short side trail which will take you to the campsite.

 - And our final tip: If you are in Medellin and you like to hike, go to Arvi Park.
 Just go.
 If you are not in Medellin, go to Medellin.
 Just go.